 We do not currently have a Macintosh version of Quicken WillMaker.
 However, you can use your Mac to make your will using Nolo's web-based Online Will, where we offer essentially the same will that you can make with Quicken WillMaker.
 You complete Nolo’s online will through your browser.

 Quicken Willmaker 2013, 2014, and 2015 will work on Windows 8.0 and 8.1.
-All prior versions were created before the release of Windows 8 and are not designed to work on Windows 8.
-However, Windows 8 users should be aware that the Willmaker program requires .NET Framework to be installed in your Operating System and there is a known issue per Microsoft with some Windows 8 machines not being able to install this module "on demand."
+Pre-2013 versions of Willmaker were created before the release of Windows 8.0 and 8.1 and are not designed to work on either Windows 8.0 or 8.1.
+However, Windows 8.0 and 8.1 users should be aware that the Willmaker program requires .NET Framework to be installed in your Operating System and there is a known issue per Microsoft with some Windows 8.0 and 8.1 machines not being able to install this module "on demand."

 Click here to read the Microsoft Support article discussing this issue:

 Nolo cannot offer any support for the installation of Microsoft's .NET framework nor of Windows 8.1. so if you're not comfortable or familiar with troubleshooting such processes, we suggest you seek the assistance of a qualified computer professional.

 If your permanent residence is outside of the United States, you should not use Quicken WillMaker.
 If you are out of the country temporarily –- for school, a job or because you serve in the military, you probably still have ties with a particular state that make it your legal residence.
 In that case, you can still use Quicken WillMaker.
 For example, if you were born in Wisconsin, lived there for many years, are registered to vote there and receive mail there in care of your parents, who still live in Milwaukee, then Wisconsin is your legal residence for purposes of making a will even if you are spending three months on sabbatical in Europe.